rilldata/rill/docs/docs/explore/share-url.md

 ## Overview

 Sharing your dashboard is a key way to promote collaboration within your team and allows for quick access to your dashboards.
-With shared public URLS, you can create a public link to a dashboard with specific filters applied.
+With shared public URLS, you can create an expirable public link to a dashboard with specific filters applied.

 <img src ='/img/explore/dashboard101/public-url.gif' class='rounded-gif'/>
 <br />

 :::tip
-Recipients are not required to log in to view the dashboard!
-This can be used internally and for non-users to view a dashboard.
+Recipients are not required to log in to view the dashboard and will not be able to change your defined filters!
 :::

-The user who receives this link will be able to use the dashboard just as any other user but wont be able to modify the applied filters.
-You can also set an expiration date for the view.

 ### How to create a public URL from the UI